Jennycocciardi/RIBBiTR_Ecophysiology/README.md

      sun_50cm       shade_50cm                        water_35cm
   ```

+### Exporting HOBO files :inbox_tray:

+The Ecophysiology team will export, trim, and combine the microclimate data collected by field teams for entry into the RIBBiTR Database.

+Use HOBOware Pro to 'bulk export' files from the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google
+drive folder.
+Settings for export in HOBOware should be as follows: Export file type = .csv; Date format = YMD; Date seperator = Slash(/); Time format = 24-Hour.
+All
+other default settings can be used.

 ### Trimming HOBO data :scissors:

-Before trimming data, ensure that all files are using the same timezone.
-Also prior to trimming files, the date-time column in files should be standardized.
-This can be easily done using the ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script, which includes code for standardizing colomn names, as well as the code for trimming data.
+Before trimming data, ensure that all files are logged in the same timezone.
+The format of data within the date-time column should also be standardized.
+To check the
+timezone of files, standardize column names and formats, and trim data, use the ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script.

 The ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script requires an additional metadata file
 that contains logger start and stop times to automate trimming.
 This file should be named '*trimming_info.csv*' and should be placed within the same